Twitter Cold DM Templates That Actually Get Replies (2026)

 Look at how the prospect writes their tweets.
 Are they formal or casual?
 Do they use emojis?
 Mirror their communication style for higher engagement.

 Ending your DM with "What are your biggest challenges with lead generation?" requires the prospect to stop, think, and write a paragraph.
 That's too much friction.
-Instead, ask simple yes/no qualification questions like "Is this a priority right now?"
+Instead, ask simple yes or no qualification questions like "Is this a priority right now?"
 The easier it is to respond, the more responses you'll get.

 Frequently Asked Questions